govinsprabhu/Behavioral_Cloning/writeup_template.md

 The overall strategy for deriving a model architecture was to train the car to run through the road without being deviating to the side ways.

 My first step was to use a convolution neural network model similar to that of  [NVIDIA paper](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
 I thought this model might be appropriate because they have used this model to train a real car to run through the road autonomously.
+Below is the visualization of the architecture.
+I have used exactly same architecture, with same filter, but different size of input image

+![image2]

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 Initially the difference between training and validation error was more, so decided to add dropout.
 But dropout was not helping me much.
 So I have decided to collect more data.